anhaidgroup/delex/examples/Single-Machine-Example.md

 ### Step 2: Creating a Python File

 Within the 'dblp_acm' directory, create a Python file called 'example.py'.
 We will use this Python file to write the code.

-If you would like the completed Python file without following the walkthrough below, you can visit [basic_example.py](./basic_example.py).
-Similarly, if you would like to complete the walkthrough using a pre-built Jupyter Notebook rather than your own Python file, you can visit [basic_example.ipynb](./basic_example.ipynb).
+_Note: If you would like the completed Python file without following the walkthrough below, you can visit [basic_example.py](./basic_example.py).
+Similarly, if you would like to complete the walkthrough using a pre-built Jupyter Notebook rather than your own Python file, you can visit [basic_example.ipynb](./basic_example.ipynb)._

 ### Step 3: Importing Dependencies